cs-guide/cs-guide.github.io/_posts/git-add-explained/2019-03-16-git-add-explained.md

 Stages all files except deleted files.

-This options has the same functionality as `git add <pathspec>...` prior to version 2.0.
+This option has the same functionality as `git add <pathspec>...` prior to version 2.0.

 **Same as:** `git add --no-all`